jontek2/A-better-print_start-macro/README.md

 bed_mesh_calibrate              ; Start bed mesh
 {% endif %}

-# Heat the nozzle up to target set in superslicer
+# Heat the nozzle up to target set in your slicer
 M117 Heating ~extruder~: {target_extruder}~degrees~   ; Display info on the display STATUS_HEATING                                        ; Set SB-leds to heating-mode
 G1 X{x_wait} Y{y_wait} Z15 F9000                      ; Go to the center of the bed